patuellimalagola/patuellimalagola.github.io/en.md

 ref: home
 ---

-Welcome on the website of 'Società Agricola Patuelli Malagola di Giuliani Sandra S.s.'
+Welcome to the website of 'Società Agricola Patuelli Malagola di Giuliani Sandra S.s.'

 We are an agricultural estate business based in the Ravenna municipality, in Emilia-Romagna (Italy).